Scale your business with our modular plugins.

-How to create default attributes in WooCommerce
+How to Create Default Attributes in WooCommerce

-What are WooCommerce attributes?
+What Are WooCommerce Attributes?

-WooCommerce allows you to add information to your products through attributes.
-You can apply these attributes to any new or existing products.
-For example, common attributes are sizes, and colors for clothing items, the operating system for mobile phones, and so on.
 These attributes are global, meaning that instead of setting a size and color attribute for each new product, for example, you create predefined Size and Color attributes and apply them to the different products.
-In WooCommerce, attributes are very important to:
+In WooCommerce, attributes are essential to:

-- Filter Products: Users can filter products based on a specific attribute.
-For example, medium-size jeans.
+• Filter Products: Users can filter products based on a specific attribute, for example, medium-size jeans.

 One of the first things we learned when we started our online store was the importance of creating default product attributes.
 In the beginning, our conversion rates weren’t very good and a lot of our users would tell us that the Add to Cart button was disabled.

-However, every time we checked everything was working well.
-The worst part is that we were losing a lot of sales because many of those shoppers would never come back to our store.
-Why would they if they couldn’t buy?
-It took us some time to realize that the problem was that we hadn’t set default product attributes in WooCommerce.
+However, every time we checked, everything was working well.
+The worst part is that we were losing a significant number of sales because many of those shoppers would never return to our store.

 Product Variations and Default Attributes

-As you probably know, there are 4 types of products in WooCommerce: simple, variable, grouped, and external/affiliate.
-Today, we’ll focus on the variable products and their default attributes.
-When you create product variations in WooCommerce, you should create the default combination of those attributes.
-Otherwise, the add to cart button on your product page will appear as disabled until the users select the combination of attributes they want.
+When creating product variations in WooCommerce, it is recommended to set the default combination of those attributes.
+Otherwise, the ‘Add to Cart’ button on your product page will appear as disabled until the user selects the combination of attributes they want.

 The problem is that many of them simply see that the button is blocked, think that the page doesn’t work, and leave.
 That’s why if you have variable products in your WooCommerce store, creating default product attributes is a must.

-How to create default product attributes in WooCommerce?
+How to Create Default Product Attributes in WooCommerce?

 There are three ways to create default product attributes in WooCommerce:

-- Manually via WooCommerce admin
+2. Manually via the WooCommerce admin

 If you’re not a developer, the easiest way is to use a plugin.
-With the PHP script, on the other hand, you can do the same thing with a bit of coding without installing anything.
-It’s important to note that you can get the same result with both methods so choose the best one for you depending on your skills.
+With the PHP script, on the other hand, you can achieve the same thing with a bit of coding, without needing to install anything.

-1) Create WooCommerce default product attributes with a plugin
+1) Create WooCommerce Default Product Attributes with a Plugin

-The easiest way is to use a plugin to set default product attributes.
-For this guide, we’ll use Direct Checkout for WooCommerce.
 It’s a freemium plugin that has a free version with basic features and 3 premium plans.
-This tool has thousands of active installations and it’s one of the best in the market.
+This tool has thousands of active installations, and it’s one of the best in the market.

-1. The first thing you have to do is install and activate the plugin.
-So, go to your WordPress dashboard > Plugins > Add New.
-Then, search for Direct Checkout for WooCommerce, click Install Now, and when the installation process finishes, click Activate.
-Alternatively, you can check out this page and choose either the free version or one of the premium plans.
+Then, search for ‘Direct Checkout for WooCommerce’, click ‘Install Now’, and when the installation process finishes, click ‘Activate’.
+Alternatively, you can visit this page and select either the free version or one of the premium plans.

 2. Then, go to the WooCommerce section on the sidebar, and click the Direct Checkout option.

-3. Go to the Products section and enable the last option Add default attributes in variable products.
+3. Go to the Products section and enable the last option, Add default attributes in variable products.
 Remember to save the changes.

 That’s it!
 You’ve created default product attributes with Direct Checkout for WooCommerce!
-Now, the first attribute of each product will be selected by default and this will be applied to all your variable products.
-So, if you want to change the default attributes, you need to modify the order of the attributes and place the attribute you want to set as the default first.
+Now, the first attribute of each product will be selected by default, and this will be applied to all your variable products.

-2) Manually via WooCommerce admin
+2) Manually via the WooCommerce Admin

 That’s it!
-You’ve created default product attributes manually!
-Now when a shopper visits the variable product page, it will show the attributes you selected by default and the Add to Cart button will be enabled.
+You’ve manually created default product attributes.
+Now, when a shopper visits the variable product page, it will display the attributes you selected by default, and the “Add to Cart” button will be enabled.

 Keep in mind that you have to set the default attributes for each variable product that you have.
-That’s why if you have many products, we recommend using the Direct Checkout plugin or the PHP script that we’ll describe below.
+That’s why, if you have many products, we recommend using the Direct Checkout plugin or the PHP script that we’ll describe below.

-3) Create default products programmatically (PHP)
+3) Create Default Products Programmatically (PHP)

 If you don’t want to install any plugin on your site and you have some coding skills, you can create WooCommerce default product attributes programmatically with a bit of PHP.